Th3T3chn0G1t/CRNA/README.md

     - Templating of scene components and crna applications

 A tutorial for creating a basic project can be found [here](https://th3t3chn0g1t.github.io/CRNA/md_res_docs_tutorial_welcome.html)

+## Documentation
+    Every part of every header contains documentation for its purpose and how to use it - you can either access this information directly or you can use Doxygen to generate docs (See the Doxyfile for more information)

+    The html documentation for the latest build is available [here](https://th3t3chn0g1t.github.io/CRNA/)

+## Config
+    There are a few build and execution settings that can be controlled by ini files in the ```.crna``` directory and all keys have ### documentation

+    Build settings for controlling the Makefile can be found here ```.crna/build_settings.ini``` Execution settings for controlling the program startup can be found here ```.crna/game_settings.ini```

 Project General TODO:
     - Readme